mihir-m-gandhi/Object-Oriented-Programming-with-Java/Applet/readme.md

-## Anagram
+## Applet

 -----------------------------------------
 ### Problem Definition:
-Write a program to check if two Strings are anagrams of each other.
-Two strings are said to be anagram if we can form one string by arranging the characters of another string.
-For example, <strong>RACE</strong> and <strong>CARE</strong>.
+Write a java applet program for calculating the factorial of a given number.

 ------------------------------------------
 ### Output: